JackGruber/joplin-plugin-combine-notes/README.md

 ## Updating the plugin framework

-To update the plugin framework, run `npm run update`.
+To update the plugin framework, run `npm run update`

 ## Changelog